Find Trade Colleges

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

-In 2016, there was an estimated number of 263,800 jobs in the United States for Food Server.
+In the United States, there were 263,800 jobs for Food Server in 2016.
 New jobs are being produced at a rate of 10.2% which is above the national average.
 The Bureau of Labor Statistics predicts 26,900 new jobs for Food Server by 2026.
-The BLS estimates 43,100 yearly job openings in this field.
+There will be an estimated 43,100 positions for Food Server per year.

 undefined